saiarcot895/piaware/README.md

 This is a repackaging of the official FlightAware version of piaware.
 For the original docs, see [README-upstream.md](README-upstream.md).

+This version is based on FlightAware's 1.19-3 release.

 # Installation

+Warning: This package conflicts with the standard piaware package.
+You must uninstall the standard piaware package before installing piaware-mutability.

 The recommended way to install piaware-mutability is from the mutability.co.uk repository.